-The internal audit function is carried out internally, assisted from time to time by Grant Thornton, and provides independent, objective assurance to the Audit Committee.
+The internal audit function is carried out internally, assisted from time to time by external service providers, and provides independent, objective assurance to the Audit Committee.
 The internal audit function is independent of the external auditor and is aimed at the promotion of efficiency, economy and effectiveness of management processes and systems of internal control.